 Simmering volcanos, snow-covered peaks, deserts, jungles, icy rivers, scorpions, snakes, wildcats, thirst, pain and fear are just some of the challenges facing trail runners in the world’s most rugged landscapes.

 The Jungle Marathon takes place in the dense rainforest of Brazil – home to anacondas, jaguars and scorpions.
 Actually it’s more like survival training than a race and is widely considered the most dangerous trail run in the world.
 Runners cover over 260 kilometers in six stages through the Amazon rainforest – making their way through almost impenetrable undergrowth, where dangers could be lurking behind every tree.
 They spend a week struggling through swamps, wading across rivers and coping with temperatures of up to 45°C and extreme humidity, all while carrying provisions and equipment for seven days.
 The only thing provided at the little checkpoints is water, and the athletes drink up to twelve liters a day.
-The event takes such a toll on runners that only a few actually reach the finish line.
-But undeterred by this, the organizers are working on an even tougher challenge called Escape from the Jungle, which is due to launch in 2020.
+The event takes such a toll on runners that only a few actually reach the finish line in a challenge called Escape from the Jungle.
 Here’s how they describe it: “After six days of intensive jungle survival training held by our special-forces instructors, you will be dropped into the deep jungle in the dark, with a map, compass and compulsory kit and will have six days to reach the finish line using your skills, your speed and your navigation.”
-On the way, competitors will need to find food and water and build their own shelter for the night.
-And the first registrations have already come in...
+On the way, competitors need to find food and water and build their own shelter for the night.

 They spend a week struggling through swamps, wading across rivers and coping with temperatures of up to 45°C and extreme humidity, all while carrying provisions and equipment for seven days.